dpakram/dsp/statistics/3-1-actual_biased.md

 >> #create probability mass function (pmf)
 >> pmf = thinkstats2.Pmf(data, 'Actual')
 ```
->> Create distribution as observed by sample responses.
+>> Create a distribution as observed by sample responses.
 >> The result is a new Pmf that represents the biased distribution
 ```python
 >> def BiasPmf(pmf, label):